 Notice And Procedure For Making Claims Of Copyright Infringement

-Liquid Web customers are required to respect the legal protection provided by copyright law.
-If you (“Complainant”) believe that your work has been copied in a way that constitutes copyright infringement by a customer receiving web hosting services from Liquid Web, please provide to the LiquidWeb.com copyright agent the information listed below, or complete Liquid Web’s online form found here.
+Customers of Liquid Web or one or more of its family of brands including Nexcess and iThemes are required to respect the legal protection provided by copyright law.
+If you (“Complainant”) believe that your work has been copied in a way that constitutes copyright infringement by a customer receiving web hosting services from Liquid Web, please provide to the LiquidWeb.com copyright agent the information listed below.
 To be considered effective pursuant to the Digital Millennium Copyright Act (“DMCA”), 17 U.S.C. § 512(c)(3), your notification must include the requested information below.
 This procedure is exclusively for notifying LiquidWeb.com that your copyrighted material has been infringed:

 - An electronic or physical signature of the person legally authorized to act on behalf of the owner of the copyright interest.